Motor vehicle duty exemptions and concessions

 Registering a motor vehicle in the name of a person where the vehicle was previously registered in the same name interstate.
 The Commissioner must be satisfied that the interstate registration was not made for the purpose of avoiding Victorian duty.

 - Registering or transferring registration of a motor vehicle in the name of an incapacitated person.
-The motor vehicle must be designed solely to carry an incapacitated person and not be used to drive any other person.
+The motor vehicle must be designed solely to carry an incapacitated person and not be used to carry any other person.

 - Registering or transferring registration of a motor vehicle (but not a taxi cab) modified to carry a wheelchair and used to carry an incapacitated person.
 The vehicle can be registered in the name of the incapacitated person, their parent or guardian if they are a minor, or a relative of or carer for them.